okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 curl -v -H "Authorization: Bearer ${TOKEN}" http://localhost:8080/teachers
 ```

-And it's done!
+Pretty sweet, eh?!

-## Versioning and Securing Database Version Changes
+## Versioning Schema Changes in PostgreSQL with Flyway

-**TIP:** Use `git checkout migration` to skip this section.

 Hibernate DDL creation is a nice feature for PoCs or small projects.
 For more significant projects that have a complex deployment workflow and features like version rollback in case of a significant issue, the solution is not sufficient.

 There are several tools to handle database migrations, and one of the most popular is [Flyway](https://flywaydb.org/), which works flawlessly with Spring Boot.
 Briefly, Flyway looks for SQL scripts on your project's resource path and runs all scripts not previously executed in a defined order.
 Flyway store what files were executed into a particular table called `SCHEMA_VERSION`.

-First, add Flyway as a dependency in `pom.xml`.
-When Spring detects Flyway on the classpath, it will run it on startup:
+First, add Flyway as a dependency in your `pom.xml`.
+When Spring Boot detects Flyway on the classpath, it will run it on startup:

 ```xml
 <dependency>